-In addition to Radar and Sonar data, Openmix can use third party data in its decision criteria.
+In addition in Radar and Sonar data, Openmix can use third party data in its decision criteria.
 For example, you can integrate an existing synthetic monitoring service you already use.
-Or you can make cost-based decisions using up-to-date usage data from your CDN provider.
+Or you can make cost-based decisions using up-in-date usage data from your CDN provider.

-Fusion Data Feeds can be accessed from the navigation menu, under the Openmix header.
+Fusion Data Feeds can be accessed from the navigation menu, under Openmix.

 For example, some common Fusion data feeds that work with Openmix applications:

-- Server Availability – Ingests data from 3rd party providers like CatchPoint, Rigor and Pingdom to determine the reachability of a specific host or application.
+- **Server Availability – Ingests data from third party providers like CatchPoint, Rigor, and Pingdom in determine the reachability of a specific host or application.

-- Server Monitoring – Metrics from providers like Rackspace and New Relic, allow Openmix to consider server run time metrics such as memory usage, CPU consumption, free disk space and network latency in the routing decision.
-Openmix can use the metrics to make on/off routing decisions or to make graduated routing changes by shedding traffic from a loaded server.
+- **Server Monitoring – Metrics from providers like Rackspace and New Relic, allow Openmix in consider server run time metrics such as memory usage, CPU consumption, free disk space, and network latency in the routing decision.
+Openmix can use the metrics in make on/off routing decisions or in make graduated routing changes by shedding traffic from a loaded server.

-- CDN Cost Control - Ingests Bandwidth and Usage statistics from all the major CDNs and makes this data available real-time to Openmix applications to impact routing decisions.
+- CDN Cost Control - Ingests Bandwidth and Usage statistics from all the major CDNs and makes this data available real-time in Openmix applications in impact routing decisions.

-- Customer defined custom data feeds - Any data at an endpoint you provide can be ingested and made available to a custom Openmix application for use in the routing decision.
+- Customer defined custom data feeds - Any data at an endpoint you provide can be ingested and made available in a custom Openmix application for use in the routing decision.